trofo-systems/story-engine/README.md

 # Example

+You can find an example alexa skill running on story-engine on [story-engine-skill-example](https://github.com/trofo-systems/story-engine-skill-example).
+This project is under ask-cli format already, making it easy to be deployed and tested on real echo devices.

-Simply build a story as if it was a series of states and its possible transitions.
+Basically you can build a story as if it was a series of states and its possible transitions.

 ```json
 {